-Q: Is a cam a rotating or sliding piece in a mechanical linkage used especially in transforming rotary motion into linear motion or vice versa? ¶
+Q: Is a cam a rotating or sliding piece in a mechanical linkage used especially in transforming rotary motion into linear motion? ¶

 Q: Are cams principally used to convert rotational motion to linear motion parallel to the rotational axis of the cylinder? ¶

 A: Yes, but not identical to, that of a rotating cam.